Azeirah/Wind/readme.md

 ## How does it work?

 The whole library is structured using prototypal OOP.
+Instances of pointers can be created

 ```js
 // set up some drawing